data quality part two: crossing the data chasm

 Conversation is key

-Having gained support behind the project create rules which span across the organisation as a whole.
+Having gained support behind the project create rules which span across the organization as a whole.
 Here are several, among others to think about:

 - Who has the ability to collect, input and alter data